uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ### Appendix: current implementation and possible countermeasures

-In reference to "Description of the current implementation", are there any possible countermeasures we can use to avoid incurring in the forbidden list either via plain Salt or via Uyuni/SUSE Manager?
+About "Description of the current implementation", are there any possible countermeasures we can use to avoid incurring in the forbidden list either via plain Salt or via Uyuni/SUSE Manager?

-In this section we are going to illustrate that is not possible to apply any countermeasures using the current implementation, neither in plain nor in Uyuni/SUSE Manager.
+In this section, we are going to illustrate that is not possible to apply any countermeasures using the current implementation, neither in plain nor in Uyuni/SUSE Manager.

 #### Salt